emacs-lsp/lsp-sourcekit/README.md

 (setq lsp-sourcekit-executable (expand-file-name "<path_to_sourcekit-lsp_executable>"))
 ```

-You can add `lsp-sourcekit-swift-enable` to your `swift-mode` hook and it will load sourcekit-lsp whenever you visit a `.swift` file.
+You can add `lsp` to your `swift-mode` hook and it will load sourcekit-lsp whenever you visit a `.swift` file.